 3. Find your course in the list (you may need to expand the subject and term categories) and click the link.
-Our course name is "The University of North Carolina Chapel Hill - ECON 101/ECON101H - Intro to Econ - Fall14 - BALABAN"
+Our course name is "The University of North Carolina Chapel Hill - ECON 101 - Intro to Econ - Spring14 - BALABAN"

 4. When prompted, enter the course keycode.
-The keycode refers to whether you are in the regular (101) or honors section (101H) of the course.
+The keycode is the time your class starts, either 9AM, 10AM or 1PM.